 I am separating it into sections, broken down into the same areas that I broke the neighborhood guide into.
 I will describe what I think are the most fun things to do with kids in that area, some I have seen and done, others are new to me and I am excited to do.
 This is a project in the works…and I will add to it as I can.
 You can find things to do with kids by perusing the different towns.

-Fun Things to do in the West suburbs of Portland for Kids
+West suburbs of Portland for Kids

 Cook Park is one of my favorite parks in the list of Portland Neighborhoods for kids.
 Cook Park is huge, with trails, wetlands, the Tualatin River, ball fields, and a huge playground.
 In one of the fields, there is a huge hot air balloon festival, with food, games, crafts, beer garden, carnival and live music plus the release of lots of different colored hot air balloons.
 They do a twilight glow balloon release if the weather is clear.
 We used to live above Cook Park on Bull Mountain, and could watch the hot air balloons as they rose from the valley floor, and floated effortlessly through the sky, all different colors and sizes, lighting up the sky with their colors.
 The Hot Air Balloon Festival at Cook Park happens every summer, usually the end of June.
 They even give tethered rides on the hot air balloons, which is a pretty cool way to experience it.
 Cook Park is on the Tualatin River, which is a slow moving warm river that is easy to float on, kayak or canoe on, or even swim in!
 They rent double kayaks or canoes for $35 for 4 hours, or solo kayaks for $25.
 If you belong to the Tualatin River Keepers it is $10 less!
 We’ve taken our kayaks out on the river, and it is amazing as you float through the forest and farmland.
 So peaceful!
 We have also floated on rafts and air mattresses.
 As soon as you leave the park, you feel almost like you are on the Amazon River because of the quiet and wild scenery, no houses or people for miles!
 It is one of the favorite things I have done!
 You can also paddleboard, which might be a good place to learn, since the river is so calm and slow moving at the end of summer.